zer0-os/zChain/README.md

   sh install.sh
   ```

-Try running `meow --help` to check if the installation was proper.
+Try running `ringer --help` to check if the installation was proper.

 **NOTES:**
 + After running zchain, don't forget the "exit" the `x64` architecture.
 Simply run `exit` on the terminal, to get back to `arm` arch.